Cateel: History

-Cateel is the first municipality in Mindanao.
-It was the place where Spaniards first docked in Mindanao which reflects how majority of its primary inhabitants converted to Catholicism.
+Cateel is considered the first municipality established in Mindanao.
+It is also believed to be among the earliest landing sites of Spanish colonizers in the region, which is reflected in the predominantly Catholic composition of its population.

 In 1959, Mainit and Alegria were converted into barrios.

-The municipality was one of the hardest-hit towns of Typhoon Bopha when it crossed the town on December 3, 2012.
+The municipality was one of the hardest-hit towns by Typhoon Bopha when it crossed the town on December 3, 2012.

 Geography

 Climate

 Cateel has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round with extremely heavy rainfall in December and January.